XodiumSoftware/xCAD/docs/index.rst

 ..
-STEN Wiki documentation master file, created by sphinx-quickstart on Mon Apr 22 14:16:44 2024.
+STEN's Wiki master file, created by sphinx-quickstart on Mon Apr 22 14:16:44 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to STEN Wiki's documentation!
+Welcome to STEN's Wiki!
 =====================================

 .. toctree::